AdamPallus/NRGStimAnalysis/R analysis/NRGSTIM.md

 In this report, we look at the effect of stimulating the rostral portion of NRG during pursuit.
 We identified 11 regions that produce leftward, horizontal head rotation upon stimulation when the head is stationary, and assess the impact of stimulating this region during pursuit.

 ###Data Processing
-First, we uncompress the bz2 file and load the data from the csv file.
+Load the .csv file that was generated using the matlab function NRGAllTABLE

 ```r
 filename<-"~/MATLAB/NRGStimAnalysis/LatencyAndVelocityAllStacked.csv"